Mamiglia/notes/content/Motion Dataset.md

 In order to obtain the dataset you need to clone the repo and run their code to process Amass dataset (they cannot distribute it directly).

+For every motion we also know:
+- the gender
+- Subject ID